 Migraine sufferers are at a higher risk of ischemic stroke, which is the type of stroke caused by a blood clot obstructing an artery in the brain.
 The risk of stroke almost triples for those who suffer from regular ocular migraines, according to the American Stroke Association.

 This is because a migraine with an aura causes blood vessels to narrow further and as a result increases the risk of stroke.
 In fact, studies show that this increased stroke risk is particularly higher in women, including those younger than the age of 45.

 Women may be at a greater risk due to hormonal changes and the use of hormonal contraceptives, which can increase the chances of hypercoagulation or blood clots.
 Other factors such as smoking and obesity can also increase the risk of stroke.

-Still, when an individual experiences an ocular migraine it does not mean they will have a stroke, it just means that there is a higher risk and preventative measures should be taken.
-It’s important to talk to your doctor if you are concerned about ocular migraines and develop a plan to address any manageable stroke risk factors.
+Still, when an individual experiences an ocular migraine it does not mean they will have a stroke, but rather that there is a higher risk of stroke and preventative measures should be taken.
+It is important to talk to your doctor if you are concerned about ocular migraines and develop a plan to address any manageable stroke risk factors.

 Additional differences between ocular migraines and strokes may include:

 - Presence of aura: Auras such as flashing or zigzagging lights are not usually associated with strokes.
 Although vision may get increasingly blurry before a stroke, it is not typically an aura.